 Goal and Objectives:

 This project has two main phases; in Phase 1, a literature scoping review was done to explore the impacts of climate change on traditional and local food consumption in the Yukon.
 This was conducted to identify existing baseline data and methodologies of interest to inform future work and help scope future phases of this project.
 A number of indicators and methodologies of key Yukon dietary studies were analyzed; however, it was decided that a follow-up to these studies, using the same methodologies was not realistic within the current scope of the project.
 As such, the goal of the project has shifted from characterizing changes in diets to characterizing adaptation, mobilizing existing knowledge and evaluating promising practices in order to inform policy areas and community action for climate change adaptation.

 The second phase of this project, we will seek to answer two questions:

 How are communities adapting their food systems to climate change?

 What else is needed to ensure food security and traditional food security?

 Building off of previous projects, two inventories of climate change and food systems initiatives are being developed, which will be available to the public through two virtual mapping applications online (see Healthy Living Inventory).
 These maps will help to mobilize stories and information and will be analyzed to identify gaps in programming/services as well as promising projects.
-The inventory and stories will be shared with communities through community workshops and through development of other knowledge products in the hopes of inspiring community action; they will also be shared with policy makers and partners across the North to help inform future policy, funding areas and programs for climate change adaptation and food systems development in the North.
+The inventories and stories will be shared with communities through community workshops and through development of other knowledge products in the hopes of inspiring community action; they will also be shared with policy makers and partners across the North to help inform future policy, funding areas and programs for climate change adaptation and food systems development in the North.